Superdan-xtu/Finite-element-code/LSG-code/README_LSG-code.txt

 To switch between the two cases, the right-hand side and all exact-solution evaluations in the error computation should be changed consistently.
 For example, when using the non-boundary-layer case, replace the `layer_*` functions by the corresponding `La_*` functions.

-After run C2forLSG_iota_rate or C2forLSG, then run PlotLSG can obtain the function figures in 3rd Experiments.
+After run C2forLSG_iota_rate, then run PlotLSG can obtain the function figures in 3rd Experiments.

 Notes
 -----